5 Solutions for Eradicating Eurasian Milfoil

-Eurasian Milfoil originated in Europe and Asia and made its way to the Eastern United States the better part of a century ago.
-From the 1940's to the 1970's, it made its way West via animals and water fowl, as well as motorized boat via the propellers and trailers, among other transports as well.
-By the late 1960's and early 1970's, Eurasian Milfoil had made its way all the way to the West coast states.
+Eurasian Milfoil originated in Europe and Asia and made its way to the United States a century ago.
+From the 1940's to the 1970's it grew primarily along the east coast.
+Over the years it has been transported on the backs of animals & water fowl along with hitching a ride on boat propellers and trailers.
+By the late 1960's and early 1970's, Eurasian Milfoil made its way all the way to the West coast states.

 Eurasian Milfoil typically has 12 to 21 leaflets, whereas Northern Milfoil typically has 5 to 9 leaflets.
 It grows in most areas across the United States.